 We believe that everyone can get involved with Shakespeare.
 Thousands of people across the country have taken part in our participatory projects, which often take place in public to give people the chance to take part actively or watch and listen.
 Everyone gets to be involved in some way!

-Take part in our workshops based on Shakespeare's plays.
+Take part in our monthly workshops based on Shakespeare's plays.
 Unconventional, unpredictable and fun, Shakespeare Night is open to everyone.

 Find out how to get involved in an exciting new 3-year photography project to mark the 400th anniversary of Shakespeare's death in 2016.

 Explore the minds of Shakespeare's characters by reading and discussing their scenes while considering mental health issues in Shakespeare's time and ours.

 Watch a trilogy of animated collages inspired by the creative responses to King Lear's phrase "Let me not be mad" that we received after a public callout.

 Enter the spirit of autumn and winter by making a recording of Shakespeare's Sonnet 73 and sharing it with the digital world.